 Forces shaping public policies and decisions; internal politics of the national bureaucracy, the Presidency and Congress.
 Applies theories of policymaking to such cases as the environment, race and military affairs.
 (Counts as one unit of Social Science credit, but not as a natural science credit.)
+(Not offered 2019-20).

 Prerequisite: Political Science 200 or consent of instructor.